Jump to section

 Wellstar has Care Navigators on site, and they play an integral role in reaching their 24,000 employees and their dependents who are struggling with mental health, but aren’t sure where to start.

 “The most significant thing that Spring Health brings to the table is their onsite Care Navigators.
 We’ve been able to partner with them and truly weave them into our everyday fabric here at the facility level.
 They’re more than a partner.
 They’re a team member.”

 Fast access to quality care

-With Spring Health, Wellstar employees and their family members, ages 6+, are getting the personalized support they need in less than two days.
+With Spring Health, Wellstar employees and their family members of all ages are getting the personalized support they need in less than two days.
 In just a few clicks, employees can schedule and manage therapy for themselves, and on behalf of their kids and teens.